Post-Training Augmentation Invariance: Experiments

-For DINOv2 on TinyImageNet, classification accuracy is naturally lower due to the increased number of classes ($200$ versus $10$), but the relative improvements from the adapter networks remain consistent.
-On the 50-class TinyImageNet subset, where inter-class separation is larger, the MaWa loss achieves $83.59\%$ rotation-invariant accuracy (LC) versus $53.17\%$ for the EC baseline.
+For DINO on TinyImageNet, classification accuracy is naturally lower due to the increased number of classes ($200$ versus $10$), but the relative improvements from the adapter networks remain consistent.
+On the 50-class TinyImageNet subset, where inter-class separation is larger, the MaWa loss achieves $83.59\%$ rotation-invariant accuracy (LC case) versus $53.17\%$ for the EC baseline.